-Section 1115 Waiver Demonstration: As part of the Agency's initiatives to improve and modernize the Medicaid program, AHCCCS continues to work with CMS on various pending waiver requests.
+Section 1115 Demonstration Waiver: As part of the Agency's initiatives to improve and modernize the Medicaid program, AHCCCS continues to work with CMS on various pending waiver requests.
 Waiver approvals may necessitate changes to the terms of this Contract which will be executed through a Contract amendment, if necessary.
 Refer to the AHCCCS website for pending Waiver proposals and amendments.

-Social Determinants of Health: AHCCCS is prioritizing social determinants of health (SDOH) as the next system innovation following integration to continue to enhance the service delivery system to focus on whole-person health.
-Contractors are expected to expand existing efforts with the provider network to screen for social needs of members, incorporate ICD-10 social determinant diagnosis codes on claims, properly refer members to community-based resources to address the social needs and document the completion of the referral and services provided.
+Social Determinants of Health: AHCCCS' Whole Personal Care Initiative is the next system innovation following integration to continue to enhance the service delivery system to focus on the impact social factors can have on a person's health and well-being.
+Contractors are expected to expand existing efforts with the provider network to screen for social risk factors of members, incorporate ICD-10 social determinant diagnosis codes on claims, properly refer members to community-based resources to address the social needs and document the completion of the referral and services provided.